imdbmi/imdbmi.github.io/index.md

 ### Age

 Let's now turn our focus to another simple yet widely used metric to determine the diversity of a community - age.
-A common

-A movie that represents a diverse range of ages may be more relatable and resonant for a wider range of viewers.
-Additionally, a diverse cast can help to attract a diverse audience, which can also contribute to the movie's financial success.
+Some may be thinking that a film representing a diverse age group may be relatable and resonate with a larger audience thus leading to a higher chance of success on the market.
+In this part we will try to see if this is a myth or

 In this part, we will try to unravel the mistery in our data to see if a more diversed cast in terms of age can ripple through more audiences thus generating higher movie box revenue.
 <center>